-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach The data was based on the emission testing conducted by a DENR-EME accredited third party company on VITA's Iloilo and Davao feed mill plants.
-For 2021, the lower NO x and SO x emissions from the Company's boilers in its Davao feed mill resulted from the replacement of its equipment.
+• Which stakeholders are affected?
+Management Approach The data was based on the emission testing conducted by a DENR-EMB accredited third party company on VITA's Iloilo and Davao feed mill plants.
+For 2021, the lower NO X and SO X emissions from the Company's boilers in its Davao feed mill resulted from the replacement of its equipment.
 VITA invested in a more environment friendly and efficient equipment.
 VITA operates, the government and the public in general.
 VITA regularly conducts preventive maintenance on its equipment.
 It also conducts regular repair of its facilities, including pollution control facilities to ensure not only good operating conditions but also compliance with environmental laws and regulations.
 In 2021, VITA upgraded its feed mill machinery in its Davao feed mill plant to maintain operational efficiencies and minimize GHG emissions.
 It likewise ensures that its operations are efficient in order to keep its emissions not only within DENR-EMB standards but also to keep the emissions

-Climate change brought about by continuous contribution to air pollution.
+Climate change brought about by continuous contribution to air low.
+VITA also operates within the of its ECC. pollution.
 Health risks on the communities where VITA operates as well as the public in general due to the continuous air pollution contribution.
-Legal and reputational risks should VITA's air pollutant emissions significantly increase or even went beyond DENR-EMB standards. of its ECC.
+Legal and reputational risks should VITA's air pollutant emissions significantly increase or even went beyond DENR-EMB standards.
 What are the Opportunity/ies Identified?
 Decrease in air pollutants emissions, thereby decreasing air pollution contributions.
 Decrease in health risks on the communities where VITA operates as well as the public in general.
 Avoidance of unnecessary penalties imposed for non-compliance with environmental laws and regulations.
+L